jthack/hydeout/_posts/2024-05-19-defining-real-ai-risks.md

 With the alignment team leaving OpenAI, lots of people are discussing the safety risks not being taken seriously internally at OpenAI.
 [Yann LeCun and others have basically made fun of these opinions, and even went so far as to consider it idiotic to worry about it](https://x.com/ylecun/status/1791890883425570823).
 I'm e/acc for the most part.
 I believe we should continue accelerating AI development and growth, but I think he's wrong to dismiss the risks out of hand.

 Marc Andreessen has a similar opinion about AI safety.
 It's crazy to me that this discussion lacks so much nuance when it's so important.
+One big problem is ambiguity around the risks.
 So, I'll break down the real, practical categories of AI safety ([similar to how I did previously](/ai/2023/10/16/ai-security-terminology-issues.html)) but with concrete examples of bad outcomes so readers can actually consider the risks, decide what they think, and even think of solutions.

 Before I get into it, I want to say that most of this can be boiled down to the fact that generative AI is basically a form of leverage.
 It gives more power to individuals and companies, but also it gives more power to bad actors who can get access.